Bonifatius94/Access-Risk-Control-Tool/README.md

-# HOW TO BUILD THIS PROJECT:
+# HOW TO BUILD THIS PROJECT

 ## Development Machine Setup:
 - install IntelliJ Idea Community Edition 2018.1 (including maven)